Speaking Engagements

 St. Philip's Episcopal Preschool

-This presentation was for a teacher in service day and prepared educators to better understand play therapy and when it may be appropriate for children.
-Teachers also discussed how various play therapy techniques could be used in their classrooms.
+This presentation helped educators understand play therapy and when it may benefit children.
+Group discussions explored how various play therapy techniques can be used in classrooms.

 -